csc302-2021f-tbd/Accessibility-Checking-Tool/docs/progress/A3's Progress.md

 ## Undelivered plugins:

+  1. Redundant link: If two links are close to each other and refer to the same page.
+This would require a good metric for detecting close enough links that is easier seen in a rendered page than in HTML format.
+Since we were short on time, and prioritized making our tool avoid flagging false positive errors, we decided to skip this one.

 ## The acceptance criteria for all plugins, delivered and undelivered:

 1. A missing <head> or <body> tag.
 The output would be "Error: missing/empty <head> element" or "Error: missing/empty <body> element" or "Error missing <head> and <body> elements"